Senior Management Team

 Darlene feels blessed to have her dream job which allows her to make a difference for animals and people every day.
-She lives in Fairfax with her husband, daughter, wonder dog Duncan, and super cat Snowy.
+She lives in Fairfax with her husband, daughter, and three cats Snowy, Fergus, and Wee Mark.
 Darlene is a card-carrying member of the Red Sox Nation and she enjoys gardening, hiking in the beauty of Marin, reading, and traveling home to New England.

 Director of Marketing & Communications

 Lisa manages Marin Humane’s marketing, website, media relations, publications, and social media.
 She comes to Marin Humane with more than 20 years’ experience in communications in the nonprofit and public sectors, including Blood Centers of the Pacific, where she served as director of communications.
 Before that, Lisa worked for the Corporation for National Service in Washington, DC, where she managed communications nationally for the AmeriCorps program.

 Lisa earned her B.A. degree in Public Communication from American University in Washington, DC, but after too many humid summers, she moved back to her home state of California.

 Lisa has been a lifelong animal lover and has always had shelter animals.
 She and her young daughter share their home with a dog named Bowie and two kitties, Magic and Mischief – all Marin Humane alumni.